MathWalsh/The_PUG_DCS_on_GPU/README.md

 The software is available for redistribution and use in source and binary forms, with or without modification, but strictly for non-commercial purposes only.
 See License.txt for more information on the conditions.

-For commercial licenses or to request custom features, please contact us by email : ThePugDCSonGPU@hotmail.com
+For commercial licenses or to request custom features, please contact us by email: elanspectral@gmail.com

 Disclaimer
 ---------------------------
-This is not a commercial product, there are still bugs and undetected issues in the code.
+This version is not a commercial product, there are still bugs and undetected issues in the code.
 To improve the quality of the code, please report any issues (https://github.com/MathWalsh/The_PUG_DCS_on_GPU/issues) encountered.
 If you need support to use the code, contact us via email, we will try to respond as fast as possible to get you going!